 The iconography associates St. Catherine with the rosary, even though this prayer is mentioned neither in Raymond, nor in the bull of canonization in 1553, nor indeed anywhere in the Acta Sanctorum's section on this saint.2 Catherine is sometimes portrayed with St. Dominic receiving the rosary from the Virgin and Child (example).
 In one painting she appears to be actually stringing a new pair of rosary beads by hand, an activity practiced by thousands of devout women through the centuries.

 In portraits, Catherine appears as at left, with a sprig of lilies and wearing the black-and-white habit of the Sisters of Penance of St. Dominic, the society of Dominican tertiaries to which she belonged.

 In 1999 John Paul II proclaimed St. Catherine of Siena one of the patron saints of Europe.
 (The others are St. Teresa Benedicta of the Cross, St. Bridget of Sweden, SS.
 Cyril and Methodius, and St. Benedict.)
 The Church of Santa Maria sopra Minerva, governed by the Dominicans, has a painting of her in this new role which may influence her iconography in years to come.

 At left, portrait by Giovanni di Paolo

 See the pages linked in paragraph 1 above for relevant quotations from Raymond of Capua.
-His Life of St. Catherine of Siena is not yet available online but can be purchased through Amazon.com.
+The English translation of his Life of St. Catherine of Siena is not online, but it is in print and can be purchased through bookstores or online booksellers.